 - Viewer Uploader

-For more information on collaborator roles, visit: Understanding Collaborator Permission Levels
+For more information on collaborator roles, visit: Understanding Collaborator Permission Levels.

 File and Folder Permissions

-- Contains a watermark.
+- The file contains a watermark.

 If such a file is restricted, continuing with the signature request may be prevented by the restriction, and you should work with your administrator to decide how best to proceed.

 When a Sign request is triggered from a file in Box, or a file is uploaded to Box via Box Sign, Box prepares the document as a PDF.
 This PDF document then goes through the Sign workflow.